- Chart

 History and Background

-RBC Bearings Incorporated (NASDAQ: ROLL) was founded in 1919.
-It has grown through strategic acquisitions and organic expansion to become a leading manufacturer of highly engineered bearing and motion control solutions.
-Key milestones include its IPO on the NASDAQ in 2005 and numerous acquisitions that have broadened its product portfolio and market reach in aerospace, defense, industrial, and automotive sectors.
+RBC Bearings Incorporated (RBC) was founded in 1919.
+It has evolved from a single product bearing manufacturer to a diversified global manufacturer of highly engineered bearing products and components.
+Key milestones include strategic acquisitions that have expanded its product lines, end markets, and geographic reach.
+The company has consistently focused on serving demanding applications in aerospace, defense, industrial, and other key sectors.

 Core Business Areas

-- Industrial Bearings: This segment encompasses bearings for a diverse range of industrial applications, including heavy equipment, energy, medical devices, and general industrial machinery.
-Products include plain bearings, roller bearings, and specialized custom solutions.
+- Industrial Bearings: Offers a broad portfolio of bearings for various industrial applications, including heavy equipment, energy, medical, and general industrial machinery.
+Products include spherical plain bearings, roller bearings, ball bearings, and specialized bearings.

 Leadership and Structure